mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 Hi, I’m Glenn Fiedler and welcome to **Building a Game Network Protocol**.

-In this article series I’m going to build up a professional-grade client/server network protocol for action games like first person shooters.
+In this article we're going to explore how AAA multiplayer games like first person shooters read and write packets.
+We'll start with text based formats then move into binary hand-coded binary formats and bitpacking.

--- todo: fill out intro. it's too sparse.
+At the end of this article and the next, you should understand exactly how to implement your own packet read and write the same way the pros do it.

 ## Background

 Consider a web server.
 It listens for requests, does some work asynchronously and sends responses back to clients.
 It’s stateless and generally not real-time, although a fast response time is great.

-A game server is a real-time simulation of a game world and is the definition of stateful.
+A game server on the other hand, is a real-time simulation of a game world and is completely stateful.
 It's job is to advance the state of the game world forward with inputs from each client, then broadcast the latest state to all connected clients.
 These are totally different situations!

 The network traffic patterns are different too.
 Instead of infrequent request/response from tens of thousands of clients, a game server has far fewer clients, but processes a continuous stream of input packets sent from each client 60 times per-second, and broadcasts out the state of the world to clients 10, 20 or even 60 times per-second.